Tatreez is the Arabic Word for Embroidery.

 Purchasable Options/ Tatreez 101 Kits

 Note: While many sites sell Tatreez 101 Kits that come with thread, needles, fabric, and a pattern, we want you to know that it is usually cheaper to purchase materials yourself.
 The quality of instructions provided vary.
-Since the main stitch used for tatreez is the humble cross stitch, for folks on a budget, we find the free resources above more than sufficient.
+Since the main stitch used for tatreez is the humble cross stitch, for folks on a budget, we find the free resources listed above more than sufficient.
 Tatreez Kits are good for those that prefer to have portable written instructions, value convenience, and/or need a good gift for the prospective tatreezer in your life.

 Folkglory- ($30-50) These kits are great for those looking to learn in style.
 Well designed instructional pamphlets and Beginner Kits with varied levels of complexity, and several colorful patterns in each kit distinguish Folkglory’s kits from other more basic offerings.
 They provide EVERYTHING you need to make multiple samplers/ tapestries.